OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

   -  *LOG_NLS_HOMOTOPY* - logging of homotopy solver for nonlinear systems.
   -  *LOG_NLS_JAC* - outputs the jacobian of nonlinear systems.
   -  *LOG_NLS_JAC_TEST* - tests the analytical jacobian of nonlinear systems.
+  -  *LOG_NLS_NEWTON_DIAG* - Log Newton diagnostics.
+A Diagnostic method to figure out which individual initial guess values are more likely to be causing the convergence failure of Newton-type iterative nonlinear solvers.
   -  *LOG_NLS_RES* - outputs every evaluation of the residual function.
   -  *LOG_NLS_EXTRAPOLATE* - outputs debug information about extrapolate process.
   -  *LOG_RES_INIT* - outputs residuals of the initialization.